hammerjs/hammer.js/README.md

 ##### .recognizeWith(otherRecognizer) and .dropRecognizeWith(otherRecognizer)
 Run the recognizer simultaneous with the given other recognizer, in both directions.
 This is usable for like combining a pan with a swipe at the end, or a pinch with the ability to rotate the target as well.
+Dropping the connection only removes the link on the recognizer, not on the other recognizer.

 ##### .requireFailure(otherRecognizer) and .dropRequireFailure(otherRecognizer)
 Run the recognizer only when the other recognizer fails.
+Dropping the connection only removes the link on the recognizer, not on the other recognizer.

 ## Options per recognizer